Trying to understand how to get to Sardinia? This post has you covered.

-Alghero Airport (code AHO) sits in the northwest of Sardinia.
-The airport is connected to the city by a direct bus and by taxi.
+Alghero Airport (Fertilia, airport code AHO) sits in the northwest of Sardinia.

 Flights are mainly operated by Alitalia, and budget airlines include Ryanair, Easyjet, and Wizz Air.

-Direct flights to the Alghero Airport include Geneva, Amsterdam, Brussels, London, and Manchester.
+Direct flights to Alghero can be found from Geneva, Amsterdam, Brussels, London, and Manchester.
 There are no direct flights from France, and only three German cities— Berlin, Frankfurt, and Menninger— offer direct flights from Germany.
 Again, most major airports in Italy provide direct flights to Alghero Airport.

 The following airlines operate flights to Cagliari: British Airways, Alitalia, Air France, Delta Airlines, Iberian, and Lufthansa.
 Budget airlines that offer flights to the Cagliari Airport include Ryanair, Eurowings, and Ryanair.

 Direct flights from Cagliari Airport include Brussels, Amsterdam, London, Manchester, Geneva, Zurich, and Berne.
 The airports in France that service the Cagliari Airport are Paris, Nice, Bordeaux, Toulouse, Lyon, and Nantes – keep in mind these cities are all served by budget airlines.
 Most major cities in Italy and Germany provide direct flights to Cagliari Airport.